top of page

 Brushing

 Swedish Lapphunds should be brushed as needed.
 Some times this may only be once a week and sometimes this may be every other day (like during a coat blow).
 Pay close attention to behind ears, the rear "skirt," around the neck near the collar, and the tail.
 Line combing once a month is beneficial and will help with weekly upkeep.
-Spayed/neutered dogs will require much more brushing as they are prone to "spay coat."
+Spayed/neutered dogs will require much more brushing as they are prone to "spay coat" which is due to a change in hormones causing a change in coat growth and shedding cycle.
+Avoid using a deshed rake on this breed as they often remove too much coat.

 Suggested Products: